 - Do Not Attempt Cardiopulmonary Resuscitation (DNACPR)

-The LeDeR programme is one part of how we are improving services for people with a learning disability and reducing health inequalities.
-We are also doing work on annual health checks, STOMP, Ask Listen Do and reasonable adjustments through digital flagging.
+LeDeR reviews are one part of how we are reducing health inequalities for people with a learning disability and autistic people and improving services.
+We are also doing work on annual health checks, STOMP, Ask Listen Do and reasonable adjustments through the digital flag.

 LeDeR and coronavirus